Look what we learned in kindergarten this week

 *TAKE HOME BOOKS: Please notice that your kinder is taking home 2 books inside of their baggie.
 The lower letter (ex: level B) is their independent reading level.
 This is the book that your kinder will read at school.
 The higher letter (ex: level C) is to be read together at home, exposing them to what is to come.
 Your kinder will need help to read this book.
 If you have questions, please contact me.
 Thank you for returning BOTH books each MONDAY and THURSDAY.

 *BACKPACK SNACK: Please continue to send 2 healthy, quick snacks with your kinder each day.
 Your kinder needs to be refueled so that they be ready to learn.

-*CALENDARS: The MARCH calendar has been posted under CALENDARS.
-A lot of fun events, popcorn words, birthdays are listed on this document.
-The March lunch menu has also been posted under the side tab Hudsonville Food Service.
+*LUNCH CALENDAR: The March lunch menu has also been posted under the side tab Hudsonville Food Service.

 *MON.
 FEB.
-26—GYM; reading TAKE HOME BOOKS
+24—GYM; reading TAKE HOME BOOKS

 *THURS.
-MARCH 1––STEAM; reading TAKE HOME BOOKS & Rainbow word list;
+FEB 27––MUSIC; reading TAKE HOME BOOKS

-Enjoy your weekend!
+Enjoy your weekend and the sunshine!
 Mrs. Bohl